Asmovic/gamehub/README.md

    yarn start
    ```

-   Your site should now be running at <http://localhost:8000>
+   Your site should now be running at [http://localhost:8000](http://localhost:8000)

-1. **Open the source code and start editing**
+4. **Open the source code and start editing**

 ## Deploy your site

 Once your content is available in Contentful, deploy your site to [Gatsby Cloud](https://gatsbyjs.com/products/cloud):

 1. Push your local site to a new repo in either GitHub, GitLab, or Bitbucket
-1. Log into your [Gatsby Cloud Dashboard][] and click on **Add a site**
+2. Log into your [Gatsby Cloud Dashboard][gatsby cloud dashboard] and click on **Add a site**
-1. Use the **Import from a Git repository** option to find your site
+3. Use the **Import from a Git repository** option to find your site
-1. Add the environment variables from your `.env.production` file to Gatsby Cloud during setup
+4. Add the environment variables from your `.env.production` file to Gatsby Cloud during setup
-1. Click **Build site** and your site should start building
+5. Click **Build site** and your site should start building

 For a more detailed walkthrough, see the tutorial on how to [build your site with Gatsby Cloud][tutorial].